devJasonClarke/devJasonClarke/README.md

 I help businesses, small agencies and start-ups bring their ideas to life in creative, efficient and effective ways.
 Most know me for my expertise in Website & Web App Development, Website Performance Optimization and Search Engine Optimization.<br>

 - 🔭 Currently: I'm developing great things with GENR8-3D.
 Also working on a few side projects.
-- 👨🏾‍💻 Learning: NoSQL database data modeling.
+- 👨🏾‍💻 Learning: How to create good blog posts.
 - ⚡ Fun fact: I was on national TV for 2 websites that I made.

 <br>